 We treat all of our members fairly, delivering a high-quality service that meets their reasonable expectations throughout their relationship with us and beyond.

 The membership benefits are set out in the Membership Agreement.
 The key features of our membership are professional advice on a wide range of ethical, medico-legal and dento-legal issues; assistance, advice and representation (including legal representation) on complaints made against you, disciplinary proceedings taken against you, coroner’s inquests/fatal accident inquiries and regulatory matters referred to the GMC/GDC; professional assistance, advice, representation (including legal representation) and access to indemnity to meet your legal liability for claims made against you arising out of your professional practice.
-All our indemnity benefits are currently provided on a discretionary basis.
+Our indemnity benefits are available on both a discretionary and insurance basis.